- About this Module

 Target Field Value

-Similar to Field Value, this can be used in situations where you want to recommend some specific source value to some specific target value.
+Similar to Field Value, this can be used in situations where you want to recommend some specific source value to a specific target value.
 You can specify the target value in this text field.

 Leave this text field empty if you want all possible target values to be used for comparison.